History of Ohio in Timeline

 Since 2005, Winter Guard International has permanently hosted national championships in performing arts at the University of Dayton.

-2006: Drop in Median Household Income
+2006: Median Household Income

-From 2006–07 to 2008–09, Ohio's median household income dropped 7% due to the Great Recession.
+From 2006-07 to 2008-09, the median household income in Ohio dropped 7%.

-December 2007: Job Losses During Recession
+December 2007: Job Losses Begin

-From December 2007 to September 2010, Ohio lost 376,500 jobs due to the Great Recession.
+From December 2007 to September 2010, Ohio lost 376,500 jobs during the Great Recession.

 In 2015, the state was lacking 45,000 jobs compared to the pre-recession numbers of 2007.

-2007: Grand Prix of Cleveland Hosted CART Races
+2007: Grand Prix of Cleveland

 The Grand Prix of Cleveland hosted CART races from 1982 to 2007.

-2008: Unemployment Rate Increase
+2008: Unemployment Rate Rises

-In 2008, Ohio's unemployment rate rose from 5.6% in the first two months to higher levels due to the Great Recession.
+In 2008, Ohio's economy suffered due to the Great Recession, and the state's unemployment rate rose from 5.6% in the first two months of 2008.

-2008: Top Companies Headquartered in Ohio
+2008: Top Publicly Traded Companies Headquartered in Ohio

-In 2008, fifty-nine of the United States' top 1,000 publicly traded companies by revenue were headquartered in Ohio, including Procter & Gamble, Goodyear Tire & Rubber, AK Steel, Timken, Abercrombie & Fitch, and Wendy's.
+In 2008, fifty-nine of the United States' top 1,000 publicly traded companies (by revenue) were headquartered in Ohio, including Procter & Gamble, Goodyear Tire & Rubber, AK Steel, Timken, Abercrombie & Fitch, and Wendy's.

-2008: Columbus Crew MLS Cup
+2008: Crew MLS Cup

-December 2009: Peak Unemployment Rate
+December 2009: Peak unemployment rate

-In December 2009 and January 2010, Ohio's unemployment rate peaked at 11.1% during the Great Recession.
+Ohio's unemployment rate peaked at 11.1% in December 2009 and January 2010 due to the Great Recession.

 2009: Income Growth